-Food and Drink
+Food and Drink at Osborne

 The Petty Officers' Quarters Cafe

-With plenty of indoor and outdoor seating, it’s the perfect place to start your adventure at Osborne, or to reward yourself after a busy day exploring.
+With plenty of indoor and outdoor seating, it’s the perfect place to start your adventure at Osborne or to reward yourself after a busy day exploring.

 The Pavilion Beach Ice-Cream Parlour

-In fine weather you’ll be able to watch sailing boats bobbing about on the waves, and you may be tempted to take a dip in the sea yourself.
+In fine weather you’ll be able to watch sailing boats bobbing about on the waves – and you may be tempted to take a dip in the sea yourself.
 In the winter months, you might prefer cake, coffee or a homemade soup to keep you warm.